 Sometimes it feels as though your physician private practice is buried in office documents.
 Forms for internal practice records.
 Forms for external business interactions.
 Financial forms.
 Medical forms.
 Government forms.
 And all of them need to be consistent and accurate.

 “Private practices have no access to the resources that larger health systems have,” she said.
-“Many smaller private practices did not have access to standardized forms at all when they began their practice,” she said.
+“Many smaller private practices did not have access to standardized forms at all when they began their practice.”

-“One of the No. 1 resources that private practices need is access to the forms that are in general use among other medical systems,” added Johnson, who managed a private practice prior to joining the AMA.
+“One of the No. 1 resources that private practices need is access to the forms that are in general use among other medical systems,” added Johnson, who managed an independent practice prior to joining the AMA.

-Johnson and Meghan Kwiatkowski, program manager of private practice sustainability at the AMA, led a project to aggregate the most commonly used business and medical forms and created an appendix (PDF) to the AMA STEPS Forward® Private Practice Playbook.
+Johnson and Meghan Kwiatkowski, program manager for physician practice sustainability at the AMA, led a project to aggregate the most commonly used business and medical forms and created an appendix to the AMA STEPS Forward® Private Practice Playbook.
 Together, they organized information and resources to help physicians navigate medical practice business operations and efficiency solutions to create and support a thriving business.

 Dozens of ready-to-use forms

-The “AMA STEPS Forward® Private Practice Playbook: Sample Forms Appendix” (PDF) is a collection of templated forms for independent physician practices that address patient, employee and administrative needs.
-The appendix includes 39 editable Microsoft Word documents that physician private practices can use immediately to build and maintain their records.
-The documents have been reviewed by the AMA office of general counsel, as well as outside agencies including government and private payors.
+The “AMA STEPS Forward® Private Practice Playbook: Sample Forms Appendix” is a collection of templated forms for independent physician practices that address patient, employee and administrative needs.
+The appendix includes 39 editable Microsoft Word documents that independent physician practices can use immediately to build and maintain their records.
+The documents have been reviewed by the AMA office of general counsel, as well as outside agencies including government and private payers.

 The appendix includes four categories: